Hazardous Material Storage

 Look around your workplace--how do you store your chemicals?
 During inspections, I notice that usually chemicals are stored (or not stored) randomly all over the workplace.
 They are left where they were last used or shoved back onto shelves with newer chemicals placed in front of them.
 Shelves are overcrowded and workers have to move stuff around to reach the required container.

 Storage of material must not create a hazard.
 Aisles and passageways must be kept clear.
 Material must be stored securely.
-Storage areas shall be kept free from accumulation of materials that constitute hazards from tripping, fire or explosion.
+Storage areas shall be kept free from the accumulation of materials that constitute hazards from tripping, fire, or explosion.

 In addition to the basics, OSHA has specific chemical storage requirements (see 29 CFR 1910 Subpart H).
-These requirements are based on the type of chemical, its container and even on how it's used.
-For example, in the Flammable and Combustible Liquids section, is information on how much of a chemical that can be on the premises, what kind of storage cabinet is needed and even where you can or cannot put that storage cabinet.
+These requirements are based on the type of chemical, its container, and even on how it's used.
+For example, in the Flammable and Combustible Liquids section, is information on how much of a chemical can be on the premises, what kind of storage cabinet is needed, and even where you can or cannot put that storage cabinet.

 Before a chemical can be stored properly, we need to know its hazards.
-This is where the MSDS comes in.
-An MSDS provides us with all data known about a chemical including its hazards.
-Chemical hazards are: flammable/combustible, reactive, toxic, explosive, oxidizing, carcinogenic and corrosive.
+This is where the SDS comes in.
+A SDS provides us with all data known about a chemical including its hazards.
+Chemical hazards are: flammable/combustible, reactive, toxic, explosive, oxidizing, carcinogenic, and corrosive.
 They can be health hazards.
 When trying to determine these hazards, review these sections.

 Physical/Chemical Characteristics Section

 This gives information on the physical properties of a chemical, including its color and odor so it can be identified.
 Under what conditions is it a liquid, solid or vapor.
 What are the freezing or boiling points.
 Is it an acid or base.

 This section describes how to prevent a fire or explosion when storing and using the product.